What is the Urban Seniors Jobs Program (formerly known as the Mature Workers Program)?

 - Business Development

-From 2005 to 2011, the National Urban League has served more than 8,100 participants through its Mature Worker Program.
-In 2011, we served approximately 1,800 participants, finishing the program year with a 25 percent employment rate and 77 percent retention rate.
+From 2005 to 2015, the National Urban League has served more than 12,000 participants through its Urban Seniors Jobs Program.
+In 2015, we served approximately 1,300 participants, finishing the program year with a 47 percent entered employment rate (still working the quarter after employment placement) and 73 percent retention rate (still working the 2nd and 3rd quarters after employment placement).

 To apply for services, contact the project office in the county nearest you to arrange an appointment.
-Click here to learn more about applying for the Mature Worker Program.
+Click here to learn more about applying for the Urban Seniors Jobs Program.

-The National Urban League’s Mature Worker Program has offices in six states that serve the counties listed:
+The National Urban League’s Urban Seniors Jobs Program has offices in six states that serve the counties listed:

 Urban League of Eastern Massachusetts